saucelabs/sauce-docs/docs/error-reporting/language-integrations/go.md

 ### `bt.ReportAndRecoverPanic(attributes map[string]string)`

-This is the same as `bt.ReportPanic`, but it recovers from the panic and the goroutine lives on.
+This is the same as `bt.ReportPanic`, but it recovers from the panic, and the goroutine lives on.

 ### `bt.FinishSendingReports()`

 `backtrace-go` sends reports in a goroutine to avoid blocking.
-When your application shuts down, it will abort any ongoing sending of reports.
+When your application shuts down, it will stop any ongoing sending of reports.
 Call this function to block until all queued reports are done sending.

-## bcd
+## `bcd`

 The package provides integration with out-of-process tracers.
 Using the provided Tracer interface, applications may invoke tracer execution on demand.
 Panic and signal handling integrations are provided.